aviate15/sardines-pipeline/report/technical_report.md

 ### 10.1 The Core Novelty: Audio-Anchored Independent Scoring

 The defining architectural decision in SARDINES is that every scoring signal is anchored to something external to the candidate set.
 No candidate is ever used as a reference to evaluate another candidate.
-This is not a minor implementation detail — it is the central design principle, and it distinguishes our approach from every naive or classical transcription selection strategy.
+This is not a minor implementation detail, it is the central design principle, and it distinguishes our approach from every naive or classical transcription selection strategy.

 Most teams approaching this problem will consider one or more of the following standard methods: